 What can I do if an invoice payment is late?

 Unless you’ve agreed otherwise, the law states that a payment is late if it hasn’t been paid 30 days after the customer receives the invoice, or 30 days after the service or goods are provided (if this is later than the invoice date).
 If the payment is late, you have the right to charge interest and claim debt recovery costs – find out more on GOV.UK.
 This is why it’s important to date your invoices, as this could help you prove that your payment terms have been breached should you wish to make a claim.
+Take a look at our guide to tackling unpaid invoices for more information.

 This has been prepared by Tyl by NatWest for informational purposes only and should not be treated as advice or a recommendation.
 There may be other considerations relevant to you and your business so you should undertake your own independent research.